maya-cmd/alx-higher_level_programming/0x02-python-import_modules/README.md

-This is adirectory for modules and imports.
+This is a directory for modules and imports.
 It comprises of tasks such as:

 Tasks

 0. Import a simple function from a simple file mandatory
 Write a program that imports the function def add(a, b): from the file add_0.py and prints the result of the addition 1 + 2 = 3